linkerd/linkerd2/doc/proxy-fundamentals.md

 Among the most common server-speaks-first protocols are MySQL and SMTP.
 When using their default ports, Linkerd's protocol detection is disabled by default.
-For other server-speaks-first protocols, or MySQL or SMTP traffi on other ports, Linkerd has to be configured to disable its protocol detection.
+For other server-speaks-first protocols, or MySQL or SMTP traffic on other ports, Linkerd has to be configured to disable its protocol detection.
 See the ["Adding Your Service"] section of the documentation for more information.